 LOCAL RESIDENTS & BUSINESSES:

-- Monterey Peninsula residents are strongly encourage to refrain from travel to Big Sur until after 1 p.m. on race day.
+- Monterey Peninsula residents are strongly encouraged to refrain from travel to Big Sur until after 1 p.m. on race day.

-- Highway 1 south will be closed at Rio Road, just south of Carmel.
+- Highway 1 south to the Carmel Highlands will be closed at Rio Road, just south of Carmel at 7:00 a.m.
 After 4 a.m. only those with SOUTHBOUND VEHICLE PASSES will be allowed to use Highway One south beyond Otter Cove.
 Big Sur employees needing to travel from the Monterey Peninsula must obtain a southbound vehicle pass (available for pickup from the River Inn in Big Sur) and must be south of the Big Sur Post Office by 6:00 a.m.

 - Vehicles will be able to travel north from Big Sur and the Carmel Highland prior to the race start.
 You must be north of the Big Sur Post Office by 6:00 a.m. and across the Carmel River Bridge by 7 a.m. (it is recommended that you leave Big Sur prior to 6 a.m).

-- Carmel Highland residents will be able to join a caravan beginning at approximately 7:51 a.m. at Palo Colorado Canyon (see caravan schedule for times to join this northbound caravan).
+- Carmel Highlands residents will be able to join a caravan beginning at approximately 7:51 a.m. at Palo Colorado Canyon (see caravan schedule for times to join this northbound caravan).

 - The first southbound caravan will leave the Crossroads Carmel area at 8:45 a.m.
 The next northbound caravan will leave from Pt.
 Sur at 9:50 a.m.